liamliaw/os-labs/Lab 2/lab2.md

 > --ppid pidlist
 > Select by parent process ID.
 This selects the processes with a parent process ID in pidlist.

+To include the UID I use the u option, and to print it numerically I use the n modifier.
+Both are documented in the man pages of ps.
-output format control      u      Display user-oriented format. output modifier       n      Numeric output for WCHAN and USER (including all types of UID and GID).
+> u      Display user-oriented format.
+> n      Numeric output for WCHAN and USER (including all types of UID and GID).

 ```console
 moritzpfeffer@debian:~$ ps --ppid 1 nu